 In fact, the first AIRE thermal baths debuted in Seville in 2004.
 Since then, they have opened spas around the world including Almeria and Barcelona, New York and Chicago, Copenhagen, and now London.

-On arrival at AIRE Ancient Baths London, I was given a comfy robe before being whisked away for a blissful 30-minute back massage with Greg.
+On arrival, I was given a comfy robe before being whisked away for a blissful 30-minute back massage with Greg.
 In a surprise nice touch, warmed rubber booties were put on my feet at the end of my treatment, giving me toastie toes.

 Thoroughly relaxed, I returned to the spa to begin my journey through the thermal baths, set to the backdrop of flickering candlelight and soothing music.